sitewards/ansible-role-server-suicide/README.md

 grep nginx /var/log/syslog | grep -v "health_check" | tail -1  | php monitor.php --interval 20minutes --termination "/sbin/shutdown -h now"
 ```

-PLEASE NOTE: only the last line of STDIN will only be processed if no other input is given by `--logfile` or `--syslog`
+PLEASE NOTE: Only the last line of STDIN will be processed.
+STDIN will only be processed, if no other input is given by `--logfile` or `--syslog`

 ### Parsing Syslog
 For phrasing the syslog and check for log entries from a specific unit, you can use the following: